A new £17,500 playground has been unveiled on a Bermondsey estate following a campaign by a resident.

 “I got them to close their eyes and imagine a place where kids could play without parents having to worry,” he said.

 The project was part of wider cohort of schemes introduced as part of the 2017/18 programme.

 Cllr Richard Livingstone, Cabinet Member for environment, transport management and air quality, said: “This is a lovely example of the council’s Cleaner Greener Safer fund bringing local people together and helping them to make their neighbourhoods better.
-I look forward to learning which projects our Community Councils will choose for this year at their meetings very soon.”
+I look forward to learning which projects our Community Councils will choose buy premarin online at their meetings very soon.”

 The playground was unveiled on January 21.